santiago1234/mxb-genomes/demographic/data/211231-mL-coding/test/README.md

 # Test

-In this take I look at only chr22.
+I run the test in chr22.

 # Test 1: Non-overlapping variants.

-First, I make sure in my variants file (universe) I do not have repeated variants.
-In case, there are repeated variants we could count them twice, for mL calculation, which we do not want.
+First, I check that the are not repeated variants, in the universe of all possible biallelic variants.
+In case, o repeated variants, we could count them twice for mL calculation, which we do not want.

 ```bash
 python test-not-overlaping.py